ggpogy123/Ocean-Drift/README.md

 - Pause button
 - Better music
 - More lives
 - Fix the hitbox (sometimes hits dont reflect)
+- Make it look less Ai'ish by adding different fonts and all